AI2Hub/BlizzardBoard/README.md

 # Why choose unstable?

 Unstable has the ability to change the position of the theme icons to match the original app icon place on the Home Screen the stable version cannot

+# What themes work

+Most snowboard themes should work with the stable build but the non stable build requires the icon naming scheme to be -large.png